Agoric/agoric-sdk/packages/notifier/README.md

 The values published using the publication define the original iteration.
 Each subscription has a starting point in that iteration and provides access to a suffix subset of that iteration starting at that starting point.
 The initial subscription created by the `makeSubscriptionKit()` call provides the entire iteration.
-Each subscription is a kind of `AsyncIterable` which produces any number of `AsyncIterators`, each of which advance independently starting with that subscription's starting point.
-These `AsyncIterators` are `SubsciptionIterators` which also have a `subscribe()` method.
-Calling a `SubscriptionIterator`'s `subscribe()` method makes a `Subscription` whose starting point is that `SubscriptionIterator`'s current position at that time.
+Each subscription is an `ForkableAsyncIterable` capable of producing any number of `ForkableAsyncIterator`s, each of which advances independently from the subscription's starting point.

-Neither Alice nor Bob are good starting points to construct an example of `subscribe()` since their code uses only a `Subscription`, not a `SubscriptionIterator`.
-Carol's code is like Bob's except lower level, using a `SubscriptionIterator` directly.
-Where Bob uses `observeIteration` which takes an `AsyncIterable`, Carol's uses the lower level `observeIterator` which takes an `AsyncIterator`.
+Each produced `ForkableAsyncIterator` is an `AsyncIterator`, with a `fork()` method that when called produces a new `ForkableAsyncIterator` whose starting point is the current position of its parent `ForkableAsyncIterator`.

+Carol's code is like Bob's except lower level, using the `ForkableAsyncIterable` interface directly.

 ```js
 import { makePromiseKit } from '@agoric/promiseKit';